 Across the country the railway is simply not providing the punctual and reliable service that passengers expect.
 As a frustrated rail commuter myself, I am determined to deliver the improvements that are so vitally needed.

 Out into the park again first thing, although not quite so cold this morning.
 After a busy morning, I entered the Chamber for PMQs.
 Corbyn decided to concentrate on the less well off and those on universal credit.
 The PM batted him away comfortably.

 As I stood up, I received a text message saying, “Wind up”.
 I do not think it referred to me personally, but I will not keep the House for too long.
 I refer Members to my entry in the Register of Members’ Financial Interests; it is very important that I do so in this particular debate.

 A busy morning in the office and then up to London.
 We had to vote for new appointees to the 1922 Backbench Committee, which I duly did.
 It was the last day of the Queen's Speech, which I had already contributed to, so i retired to my office and dealt steadily with a mass of correspondence.

 With the minimum threat of rain, I thought it time to get back on to my steel horse for more constituency commitments.
 First stop was DCH.
 There I met Chairman Mark Addison and Director of Strategy Nick Johnson.

-Copyright 2017 Richard Drax MP for South Dorset.
+Copyright 2020 Richard Drax Member of Parliament for South Dorset.
 All rights reserved.